John Fletcher - Counsellor & Psychotherapist

 - Then in our initial session, we'll get to meet each other, talk about what you want to get out of working together, and give you further opportunity to ask any questions.

-- If it's clear that counselling will benefit you and you're happy to continue, we'll set up a second session, and arrange to meet regularly for an initial period of time.
+- If working together will benefit you and you're happy to continue, we'll set up a second session, and arrange to meet regularly for an initial period of time.

 Training, qualifications & experience

-I am a professionally qualified Person-Centred Therapist and a Registered Member of the British Association for Counselling and Psychotherapy (MBACP).
-This means:
+I am a professionally qualified, Registered Member of the British Association of Counselling and Psychotherapy, and work within the Ethical Framework of the BACP.
+This means that:

 - I am listed on the BACP Register – which is approved by the Professional Standards Authority for Health and Social Care